theforeman/forklift/openshift/README.md

 ## Creating the Foreman Deployment

 There are two aspects to the deployment: the default images and templates being loaded into OpenShift and creating the Foreman deployment.
 All of this is handled by a convenient playbook provided.
-You can view the configuration of the Foreman deployment itself by looking in the `templates/foreman.yaml` file.
+You can view the configuration of the Foreman deployment itself by looking at the Ansible role: `ansible/roles/foreman`.
 To create the application:

-    ansible-playbook ansible/playbooks/foreman.yaml
+    ansible-playbook ansible/playbooks/foreman.yml

 This step will create a new OpenShift project named Foreman, load into the default image streams and templates from the `openshift-ansible` repository.
 Then, two applications will be created.
 The first is an ephemeral Postgres database using the default templates provided by OpenShift.
 The second is the Foreman application itself which will build a Foreman image and then deploy it.

+## Creating Foreman Deployment with Katello and Plugins

+If you want to deploy a full functional Foreman with plugins such as Katello, Discovery and Remote Execution:

+    ansible-playbook ansible/playbooks/foreman_kitchensink.yml

 ## Available Deployments